Difference Between Product Marketing and Service Marketing?

 What Is Product Marketing?

-Product marketing revolves around tangible, physical items that customers can inspect, handle, and assess prior to buying.
-The primary objective is to highlight the features, benefits, and unique value proposition of a product, persuading customers to make a purchase.
-Product marketing strategies often include branding, packaging, advertising, and distribution through various sales channels.
+Product marketing involves tangible, physical products that customers can view, touch, and evaluate before making a purchase.
+The main aim is to bring out product features, advantages, as well as the distinct value proposition of a product, convincing the customers to purchase.
+Strategies in product marketing normally involve branding, packaging, advertising, and distribution through various selling channels.

 Examples of Product Marketing